jsturges28/Image-Recreation/README.md

   - **--no_verbose**: Skip the training progress display and don't print results to screen.
 Default: False.
   ### TODO:
   - [ ] Add argparse functionality for toggling analytics.
-- You may also wish to edit the script.sh file, which is a simple script that runs the model of your choosing for n amount of times.
+- You may also wish to edit and run the script.sh file I have provided, which is a simple script that runs the model of your choosing for n amount of times.
   - To edit the script file, download and install [nano text editor](https://www.nano-editor.org/download.php) and invoke ```nano script.sh``` in your terminal to edit the file.
 Change the higher number in the for loop to the desired amount of experiments to run.
+- The program will run the model and save the metrics into a .pkl file for each experiment, as well as plotting a figure comparing all of the previous runs by IOU-score, which is saved in a 'figures' folder.
+It will automatically create a 'results' folder that will hold the pickled files and a 'figures' folder that will hold the charts.
+The experimental index is automatically incremented to ensure uniqueness and ease finding the files you want.
+- The analytics.py file contains a few ways to extract average and maximum metrics for each model, as well as plotting the best models against one another in a single chart.
+You may choose to run this in your terminal as a standalone file.
+### TODO:
+  - [ ] add more analytics functionality.